A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Introduction

 To this end, in this paper, we review XL-MIMO technology extensively.
 The major contributions of our survey are summarized as follows. \begin{itemize} \item We introduce four XL-MIMO designs: uniform linear array (ULA)-based XL-MIMO, uniform planar array (UPA)-based XL-MIMO with patch antennas or point antennas, and CAP-based XL-MIMO.
 More importantly, we present their characteristics from the perspective of antenna spacing, antenna characteristics, communication scenarios, and implementation carrier frequencies.
 Moreover, we demonstrate the mutual relationships of these four XL-MIMO designs to provide important insights for the analysis and implementation of XL-MIMO. \item The fundamentals of the channel modeling for XL-MIMO are reviewed thoroughly including line-of-sight (LoS) propagation channel modeling, non-line-of-sight (NLoS) propagation channel modeling, and hybrid propagation channel modeling.
 We also provide guidelines for the channel modeling of XL-MIMO.
-Notably, we also discuss the electromagnetic characteristics of XL-MIMO and distance boundaries and EM regions, which systematically summarize the EM features of XL-MIMO. \item To gain insights into the practical implementation of XL-MIMO, we review low-complexity signal processing schemes for XL-MIMO.
-More specifically, low-complexity channel estimation, low-complexity beamforming designs, and deep learning-empowered processing schemes are presented. \item Finally, we discuss XL-MIMO application scenarios, e.g., physical layer security enhancement, integrated sensing and communications, and internet-of-things, and provide many directions for future research on XL-MIMO, such as AI-aided resource allocation scheme, energy efficiency, and green communication, and semantic communications. \end{itemize}
+Notably, we also discuss the electromagnetic characteristics of XL-MIMO and distance boundaries and EM regions, which systematically summarize the EM features of XL-MIMO. \item We review signal processing schemes for XL-MIMO from the perspective of channel estimation, beamforming schemes design, and machine learning empowered processing.
+Notably, the low-complexity channel estimation and beamforming designs are presented and motivated to gain insights into the practical implementation of XL-MIMO. \item Finally, we discuss XL-MIMO application scenarios, e.g., physical layer security enhancement, integrated sensing and communications, and internet-of-things, and provide many directions for future research on XL-MIMO, such as AI-aided resource allocation scheme, energy efficiency, and green communication, and semantic communications. \end{itemize}

+We provide a more detailed comparison between our paper and the existing survey papers and short overview papers in Table~\ref{Comparison}.